 As you travel, hear about Kutná’s history and how, having grown up around a 12th-century Cistercian monastery, it rose to prominence after the discovery of silver ore in the 13th century, coming to rival Prague in wealth and power during the late Middle Ages.

-Once at Kutná, travel to the Sedlec Ossuary on the town’s outskirts.
+Once at Kutná, alight from the bus at travel on foot to the Sedlec Ossuary on the town’s outskirts.
 Enter the chapel and be awestruck by the haunting walls, ceilings and furnishings — all made from or covered in real, medieval human bones.
 As you inspect the morbid contents, discover why the chapel exists and how the bones are believed to come from around 40,000 people.

 Continue into Kutná’s Old Town, an open-air museum awarded UNESCO World Heritage status for its well-preserved medieval architecture.
 Visit the Gothic Church of St Barbara to admire its opulent interior and wall frescoes of medieval miners, and learn how the church was dedicated to St Barbara, the miners’ patron saint.